Benedict Swingate Calvert: Mount Airy Plantation

 In 1751 Calvert inherited a 4000 acre plantation known as Mount Airy, originally a hunting lodge for his great-grandfather Charles Calvert, 3rd Baron Baltimore, near Upper Marlboro in Prince George's County, Maryland, where he grew tobacco.
 Mount Airy was most likely a gift from his father, Lord Baltimore, who had ensured that Calvert would be provided with lands and revenues.
 Calvert began construction on the house at Mount Airy in 1751, expanding it considerably, to create the house which still survives today.
 Building continued in spite of a fire, rumored to be arson, in 1752.

-By the 1770s Benedict Swingate Calvert controlled a large and profitable estate of around 4000 acre, with upwards of 150 slaves.
+By the 1770s Benedict Swingate Calvert controlled a large and profitable estate of around 4,000 acres, with upwards of 150 slaves.
 He was also an enthusiastic horse breeder, training thoroughbreds and running them in competitions in Maryland and Virginia.

 According to the writer Abbe Robin, who travelled through Maryland during the Revolutionary War, men of Calvert's class and status enjoyed considerable wealth and prosperity:

 [Maryland houses] are large and spacious habitations, widely separated, composed of a number of buildings and surrounded by plantations extending farther than the eye can reach, cultivated...by unhappy black men whom European avarice brings hither...Their furniture is of the most costly wood, and rarest marbles, enriched by skilful and artistic work.
 Their elegant and light carriages are drawn by finely bred horses, and driven by richly apparelled slaves.

 In 1774, Calvert's daughter Eleanor Calvert (1758–1811), married John Parke Custis, son of Martha Washington and the stepson of George Washington.
 Washington himself did not approve of the match owing to the couple's youth, but eventually gave his consent, and was present at the wedding celebrations, which took place at Mount Airy.